Driveway Thriftdwellers

 press release: This summer Madison's Central BID will be continuing the YOUR Lunch Time LIVE concert series.
 Grab a blanket, grab a co-worker, and grab some lunch and enjoy the show on the beautiful Capitol Square.
 These concerts will be Tuesdays at 12pm over the lunch hour, and will feature a different local band each week.

-The first concert will be Tuesday, June 6 and will run through Tuesday, August 29 on the North Hamilton St. walkway.
-PLEASE NOTE THE LOCATION CHANGE DUE TO CONSTRUCTION.
+The first concert will be Tuesday, June 5 and will run through Tuesday, August 28, on the North Hamilton St. walkway.

 For a more complete list of downtown events, including Summer in YOUR City events and Lunchtime Live dates (as they become available), please visit our Facebook page: Facebook.com/